Home / Blog - Product / Composite Cladding vs uPVC

 Texture & Feel

-Another huge problem with uPVC cladding is that up close the material can look quite cheap.
-The smooth finish of these plastic boards gives an almost unnatural sheen to them, resulting in the exterior of your home looking the same.
-Attempts have been made at creating a woodgrain uPVC for doors and cladding but these have delivered a material which barely scratches the surface of authenticity.
-Because uPVC is 100% plastic, albeit hardened plastic, any moulding which is embossed upon it will be and look plastic too.
+Another huge problem with uPVC cladding is that, up close, the material can look quite cheap.
+The smooth finish of these plastic boards gives an almost unnatural sheen to them, warping the overall look of your home’s exterior.
+Though attempts have been made to create a woodgrain pattern that can be translated onto uPVC, it’s simply impossible for such a rigid and brittle material to replicate the authentic look.
+No matter how you spin it, uPVC is plastic, and it will always tend to look plastic.

 Fire Rating Qualities

-No matter the application, when cladding your building, fire safety is an incredibly important thing that must be considered.
-Unfortunately, most plastic cladding has a fire rating of D, which means it is combustible and can contribute to the growth of a blaze.
-Furthermore, plastic cladding will melt and warp under the extreme heat of a fire.
-When burning, plastic cladding also releases dangerous chemicals in the atmosphere.
-This chemical is both hazardous to the environment and for humans.
+No matter the application, when cladding your building, fire safety is a crucial element that must be considered.
+Unfortunately, most plastic cladding has a fire rating of D, which means it is combustible and can actively contribute to the growth of a blaze.
+What’s more, plastic cladding will melt and warp under the extreme heat of a fire.
+When burning, plastic cladding also releases dangerous chemicals into the atmosphere.
+All in all, it’s a disaster waiting to happen.

-In comparison, composite cladding vs uPVC cladding comes out on top.
+In comparison, composite cladding once again comes out on top.
 Despite being partially made from recycled plastic fibres, NeoTimber® composite cladding has a fire rating of C. This rating means that our material has a very limited contribution to a developing fire.
-Additionally, our cladding also has a smoke emission rating of S1, which refers to the extremely low amount of smoke emissions to be released by our boards should they catch fire.
-Whilst our cladding is still not appropriate for a high-rise building, the diligent safety testing on the material proves it to be an ideal product to use for a low-rise home.
+Additionally, our cladding also has a smoke emission rating of S1, which refers to the extremely low amount of smoke that our boards release should they catch fire.
+While our cladding is still not appropriate for a high-rise building, the diligent safety testing we’ve carried out on the material proves it to be an ideal product for a low-rise home.

 Quality Composite Cladding At An Affordable Price

-At NeoTimber® we genuinely believe that we have created a composite solution which ticks all the boxes.
+At NeoTimber®, we genuinely believe that we’ve created a composite solution that ticks all the boxes.
 Order your free sample pack today and see for yourself the NeoTimber® difference.
 For more information, speak to our experts at 01509 323 170, or email us at enquires@neotimber.com.

 Compare Our Ranges